trevatam/Atlanta-Project/README.md

 # Atlanta-Project
-Using CAR models to document racial-ethnic change in Atlanta from 1990-2010
+A spatial examination racial-ethnic population patterns in Atlanta using conditional autoregressive (CAR) models